Meditation with Tea:

 FAQ

-• The workshop takes place at Teasthetic, 89 5th Ave, Suite 701, New York, NY 10003.
+• Meditation with Tea takes place at Teasthetic, 89 5th Ave, Suite 701, New York, NY 10003.

-Join Our Next Workshop
+Join Our Next Session

 Choose Your Tea Experience